-- The Office shall be reviewed periodically.
+93 The Office shall be reviewed periodically.
 The Management Statement and Financial Memorandum will normally be reviewed at least every five years or following the review of the Office's functions.
-Reference should be made to Chapter 9 of the Public Bodies: a Guide for Northern Ireland Departments. - DFP Supply will be consulted on any significant variation proposed to the Management Statement and Financial Memorandum.
+Reference should be made to Chapter 9 of the Public Bodies: a Guide for Northern Ireland Departments.
+94 DFP Supply will be consulted on any significant variation proposed to the Management Statement and Financial Memorandum.

 Signed: Date:

 On behalf of the Office

 Signed: Date:

 On behalf of the Office

 Signed: Date:

+On behalf of the Department

-MEMORANDUM OF UNDERSTANDING 'Rules of Engagement'
+MEMORANDUM OF UNDERSTANDING

+'Rules of Engagement'